PostHog/posthog.com/contents/product-engineers/nps-vs-csat-vs-ces.md

 ## What is NPS?

+![NPS survey](../images/blog/nps-csat-ces/nps-survey.png)

-Net promoter score (NPS) measures user loyalty by asking how likely users are to recommend your product to a friend or coworker.
+Net Promoter Score (NPS) measures user loyalty by asking how likely users are to recommend your product to a friend or coworker.
 Responses are on a scale from 0 (not likely at all) to 10 (extremely likely).

-![NPS survey](../images/blog/nps-csat-ces/nps-survey.png)

 NPS gives you insight into who your loyal customers are and which are at risk of churning.